 He’s a talented saxophone player and even once considered becoming a professional musician.
 Also, as a Delegate to Boys Nation he met President John Kennedy in the White House Rose Garden.
 The encounter was influential and later led him to enter a life of public service.

 Bill has been married to Hillary Clinton since 1975.
-She is the current Democratic Presidential Candidate of the 2016 Election.
+Hillary ran for the office of President as the Democratic Presidential Candidate of the 2016 Election but lost to Donald Trump.

 His hobbies include doing crossword puzzles, reading, and playing his tenor saxophone.

-I did not have sexual relations with that woman
+I did not have sexual relations with that woman, Miss Lewinsky.

 I still believe in a place called Hope.
 I still believe in a place called America.